slothsoft/qunit-reporter/README.md

 - **NPM:** [`@slothsoft/qunit-reporter`](https://www.npmjs.com/package/@slothsoft/qunit-reporter)
 - **Example:** <https://slothsoft.github.io/qunit-reporter/>

 A module to generate reports from QUnit.
 Right now this module supports getting test data from multiple sources.
 Similarly it exports into different formats.
+This report generator knows how to export into a simple log file, JUnit XML and HTML.

 **Content of this file:**